 The 124 Turns 50

-“The Turin Motor Show under the sign of optimism" was the positive-sounding title of the 48th edition of the event held in halls of Torino Esposizioni in 1966.
-The Motor Show welcomed visitors with a magnificent display of lights and colours.
-The glossy paintwork of the cars reflected the bright neon lights multiplying the effect: it was the 1960s and waves of enthusiasm were rolling across Italy.
-The monetary crisis of 1964-1965 was coming to an end and automotive production had increased by 8% in 1966.
-Over 650 billion Lira had been invested from the beginning of the decade to renew and develop the plants in order to face a demand that was on the rise year by year.
-In addition to generating employment, cars were the primary indicator of a country's welfare and its degree of civilisation.
-While the yearning to own one was becoming more and more common, a certain conservative mentality which saw cars as an ephemeral luxury remained strong.
-The latter concept was proved wrong: today, we can reasonably declare that cars contributed to establishing true national unity by shortening distances, promoting travels and fostering mutual understanding.
-It may have been viewed as an accessory, but as a means of transportation it was nearly always a work tool, a calling card and a springboard for ambitions.
+“The Turin Motor Show under the sign of optimism" was the positive-sounding title of the 48th edition of the event held in the halls of Torino Esposizioni in 1966.
+The Motor Show welcomed visitors with a magnificent display of lights and colors.
+The glossy paintwork of the cars reflected the bright neon lights multiplying the effect: it was the 1960s, and waves of enthusiasm were rolling across Italy.
+The monetary crisis of 1964-1965 ended, and automotive production increased by 8% in 1966.
+Over 650 billion Lira had been invested from the beginning of the decade to renew and develop the plants to face a demand that was on the rise year by year.
+In addition to generating employment, cars were the primary indicator of a country's welfare and its degree of civilization.
+While the yearning to own one was becoming increasingly common, a certain conservative mentality that saw cars as an ephemeral luxury remained strong.
+The latter concept was proved wrong: today, we can reasonably declare that cars contributed to establishing true national unity by shortening distances, promoting travel, and fostering mutual understanding.
+It may have been viewed as an accessory, but as a means of transportation, it was nearly always a work tool, a calling card, and a springboard for ambitions.

 The 1966 124 Sport Spider: a world automotive legend was born

 The model picked up most of the mechanics of the Fiat 124 saloon but was designed from the start with some quintessentially sporty features.
-The name of Pininfarina was in itself a guarantee of design and interior elegance and as a whole the 124 Sport Spider stood out for the overall high quality of its finish, its accessories and its colours.
-The car was 3.97 metres long and its exterior style was modern, restrained and well-proportioned.
-Its streamline side was enhanced by the rear wing that dipped slightly in the connection to the front wing.
-The front end was flat and compact with a light look determined by the recess housing two slightly retracted headlights.
-The air intake presented an original hexagonal shape, while the bumpers were stark, wrapping and free from overriders.
-The tail was characterised by two slightly upward inclined fins forming a concave line connecting to the boot profile.
+The name Pininfarina was in itself a guarantee of design and interior elegance.
+As a whole, the 124 Sport Spider stood out for the overall high quality of its finish, its accessories, and its colors.
+The car was 3.97 meters long, and its exterior style was modern, restrained, and well-proportioned.
+Its streamlined side was enhanced by the rear wing that dipped slightly in connection to the front wing.
+The front end was flat and compact, with a light look determined by the recess housing two slightly retracted headlights.
+The air intake presented an original hexagonal shape, while the bumpers were stark, wrapped, and free from overrides.
+The tail was characterized by two slightly upward inclined fins forming a concave line connecting to the boot profile.
 In short, it expressed the most attractive style and proportions of its time: an enchanter among the enchanter, it stood on that Fiat stand in November 1966 by two beauty pageant winners and actress Marisa Solinas.
 The car had a Vinilite rear window and two side windows that retracted when the top was folded down.
 The large glazed surfaces ensured visibility in all directions.
-Aerodynamics were suited to motorway speeds and for agile driving in city traffic at the same time.
-The design of the windows and the windscreen, as the details of the handles, headlights, seats and colours, were all characterised by research focused on utility and elegance.
-The interiors were also carefully crafted with anatomic seats, wood trim and a very complete dashboard: instruments included a speedometer, an electric oil pressure gauge, a coolant thermometer and an electronic tachometer.
+Aerodynamics were suited to motorway speeds and for agile driving in city traffic simultaneously.
+The design of the windows and the windscreen, as well as the details of the handles, headlights, seats, and colors, were all characterized by research focused on utility and elegance.
+The interiors were also carefully crafted with anatomic seats, wood trim, and a very complete dashboard: instruments included a speedometer, an electric oil pressure gauge, a coolant thermometer, and an electronic tachometer.

 A few adjustments to live the American dream and the début of the second series